FiftysixTimes7/Diapy/README.md

 ﻿# diapy
 >Version 3.0.2

-A small diary manager based on python.
+A minimal diary manager based on python.

 Diapy uses `cryptography.fernet` to encrypt your top secret.